ADaud47/second-page/README.md

 To create a **free, clean,accessible and interactive webapp of online knowledge hub** for everyone worldwide, combining traditional learning with modern web technologies as my skills grow.

 ---

-## 🙏 **Credits**

-Built with guidance from my personal coding studies and ChatGPT-assisted structured learning.

----